Influenza

 Our leading scientific teams with expertise in inflammation, infection and immunity hold vital clues to help tackle deadly virus outbreaks.
 They are working to discover new treatments that can dampen damaging immune responses.

-Tackling inflammation in severe influenza virus infections
+Treating severe influenza infections

 Manipulating the host immune response to improve disease during severe influenza virus infections